Member Code of Conduct

 1.0 Mission of The Employment and Assistance Appeal Tribunal

-The mission of the Employment and Assistance Appeal Tribunal (the Tribunal) is to provide an independent and impartial appeal process that is community based and delivers timely and fair decisions reviewing specified determinations of the Ministry of Social Development and Social Innovation regarding income and disability assistance and, for the child care subsidy program, with specified decisions of the Ministry of Children and Family Development.
+The mission of the Employment and Assistance Appeal Tribunal (the Tribunal) is to provide an independent and impartial appeal process that is community based and delivers timely and fair decisions reviewing specified determinations of the Ministry of Social Development and Poverty Reduction regarding income and disability assistance and, for the child care subsidy program, with specified decisions of the Ministry of Children and Family Development.

 In carrying out its mission, the Tribunal is guided by the following values: